Trixder/MusicPlayer-Plugin-PaperMC/README.md

 # Music Player Plugin – PaperMC Project [In Development]

 This is a Minecraft server plugin built using the PaperMC API.
-It adds option to play custom songs saved in config file.
+It adds option to play custom songs saved in json files.
 The plugin aims to enhance player immersion by adding background music or special soundtracks for different events.

 ## Overview